 If you thought that acne scars were just a teen problem, you were absolutely wrong!
 There are millions of adults struggling with acne scarring and trying to find the best solution.

-The appearance of unwanted acne can bring much frustration, and even ruin someone's self-esteem.
-It's like the fact that we have to cope with them for a long time is not enough - we get to keep the scars as a bonus!
+The appearance of unwanted acne can bring much frustration and even ruin someone's self-esteem.
+It's as if the fact that we have to cope with acne is not enough - we get to keep the scars as a bonus!
 And the cherry on top?
 Sometimes they're so severe that even makeup doesn't cover them.
-Yep, it happens to many of us, so you're far from alone in this fight.
+Yep, it happens to many of us.
+So if that sounds like you, you're far from alone in this fight.

-Keloid scars are most often treated with strong topical steroids applied under occlusion to the scar for a few weeks, intralesional steroid injections into the body of the scar, silicone gel dressings applied for 24 hours a day continuously for a couple of months, skin needling, cryotherapy (freezing), and surgical revision.
+Hypertrophic and keloid scars are most often treated with strong topical steroids applied under occlusion to the scar for a few weeks, intralesional steroid injections into the body of the scar, silicone gel dressings applied for 24 hours a day continuously for a couple of months, skin needling, cryotherapy (freezing), and surgical revision.

 Unfortunately, even after successful treatment, hypertrophic scars are prone to recur.

 Discoloration scars, or dark spots, occur after a pimple has cleared.
 Technically this isn't a scar, and it's expected to fade in time.
 You will most likely see a postinflammatory discoloration if your acne lesions have recently healed.
 The spots can appear in three colors: red, brown, or white discoloration.
 Be patient, and expect to see improvement in lighter or darker skin after a few months.

 If acne scars make you feel embarrassed, shy, and uncomfortable around other people, here are some treatments and remedies to leave them behind once and for all.